sgraden/vpc/troubleshooting.md

 {:tip: .tip}
 {:download: .download}

-# Troubleshooting your VPC in the Beta release
+# Troubleshooting your IBM Cloud VPC in the Beta release

 This document covers common difficulties you might encounter, and offers some helpful tips.